-- 2.1 In this Charter: - (a) "Chair" means the chair of the Committee; - (b) "Director" means a member of the Board; - (c) "External Auditor" means the Company's independent auditor; - (d) "Financially Literate" shall have the meaning ascribed to it under s.
-1.6 of NI 52-110, being that an individual is financially literate if he or she has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the issuer's financial statements; - (e) "Independent" shall have the meaning ascribed to it under s.
+- 2.1 In this Charter: - (a) "CFO" means the Chief Financial Officer of the Company or, in the case the Company does not have a Chief Financial Officer, the officer of the Company performing similar functions to those of a Chief Financial Officer; - (b) "Chair" means the chair of the Committee; - (c) "Director" means a member of the Board; - (d) "External Auditor" means the Company's independent auditor; - (e) "Financially Literate" shall have the meaning ascribed to it under s.
+1.6 of NI 52-110, being that an individual is financially literate if he or she has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements;

+- (f) "Independent" shall have the meaning ascribed to it under s.
 1.4 and s.
-1.5 of NI 52-110; and - (f) "NI 52-110" means National Instrument 52-110 Audit Committees.
+1.5 of NI 52-110; and - (g) "NI 52-110" means National Instrument 52-110 Audit Committees.